 One of the newest necessary trends of today among firms is hinging on machine learning for enhancing business aspects.
 Building new models need vast computation attributes to be successful in the same.
 This is where Volta comes in as the leader in the industry, and it even beats the past generations of silicon of Nvidia.
 Amazon cloud has made it available for businesses to grab hold of and make more out of the future possibilities.

 Users can now run the instances with up to 8 V100 GPUs.
 Amazon’s data centers in Ireland, Tokyo, Oregon, and Northern Virginia will initially roll out these instances.

-Furthermore, Nvidia came up with the launch of a new GPU Cloud that aims to serve companies providing ‘most optimized environment for running deep learning applications’ – using Nvidia’s hardware in the public cloud.
-Developers can sign up for their respective GPU Cloud accounts for free of cost.
+Furthermore, Nvidia came up with the launch of a new GPU Cloud that aims to serve companies by providing the ‘most optimized environment for running deep learning applications’ – using Nvidia’s hardware in the public cloud.
+Developers can sign up for their respective GPU Cloud accounts free of cost.
 They can further connect their credentials to an Amazon Machine Image (AMI) – created by Nvidia for machine learning.

 The GPU Cloud has compatibility with both new Volta GPUs and old Pascal hardware series.

 Nvidia has its future plan to offer this GPU Cloud software to other providers as well.
 Although, Nvidia is yet to have a timeline for this action.
 Apparently, other providers will follow suit in the coming future, as Amazon launched the Volta hardware on its own cloud.